-Understanding OSHA’s role is crucial for both employers and employees as it directly impacts workplace safety and health.
+Understanding OSHA’s role is crucial for employers and employees as it directly impacts workplace safety and health.

-Background Overview on OSHA
+Background Overview of OSHA

 OSHA was created in 1970 under the Occupational Safety and Health Act signed by President Richard Nixon.